Some links in this post may be affiliate links

 Yes.
 Ficus elastica is considered toxic to humans and pets according to Pet Poison Helpline.
 The plant produces a milky white latex which is an irritant to the eyes and the skin.
 If ingested it can cause irritation in the mouth, drooling, vomiting, diarrhea, loss of appetite and abdominal pains.

 Do you want to add Rubber Plants to your plant collection?
-These plants are available online on Etsy (Link to Etsy) and on Amazon (Link to Amazon).
+You may acquire them from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-To care for Ficus eleastica (Rubber Plants) indoors, provide bright light with 4-6 hours of direct sunshine, average warmth of 15-280C, moderate humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+To care for Ficus eleastica indoors, provide bright light with 4-6 hours of direct sunshine, warmth of 15-280C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

-Rubber Plants care requires regular pruning to keep it neat and also encourage a bushy growth.
-Repotting is only needed when it becomes pot-bound.
+Rubber Plant requires regular pruning to keep it neat and also encourage a bushy growth.
+Repotting is only needed when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Water your Ficus elastica liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist and avoid overwatering to prevent yellowing, drooping and dropping leaves, and rotting.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, yellowing, drooping and dropping leaves.

-Reduce watering in fall and winter to maintain the soil barely moist as growth is minimal at this time.
-Do not allow the soil to dry out completely to avoid wilting, drooping and leaf drop.
+Reduce watering in fall and winter to maintain the soil barely moist as growth is slowed at this time.
+Do not allow the soil to dry out completely to avoid wilting, drooping, yellowing and leaf drop.

-Use water that is at room temperature to avoid cold shock which can lead to slowed growth and leaf drop.
+Use water that is at room temperature to prevent cold shock which can lead to stunted growth and leaf drop.
 Ensure that the water is chlorine-free to avoid spots on the leaves.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy.
-Never allow the roots to sit in soggy soil as it can lead to leaf drop, root-rot and death of the plant.
+Ascertain that the pot has a drainage hole and the soil is well-draining to prevent waterlogging.
+Never allow the roots to sit in soggy soil as it can lead to leaf drop, root-rot and plant death.

 Yes.
 Rubber Plant grows best in bright light with 4-6 hours of direct morning or late afternoon sunlight.
 A large window with some morning or late afternoon sunshine is perfect for this plant.
 Keep it away from hot midday sun.